clux/magic-forest/README.md

 ```

 ## Personal Results
-Last tested July 2017
+Last tested 29th July 2017, using latest packages in Arch: stable rust (1.19), python 3, node 6 LTS, c++ with both llvm4 and gcc7.

-- rust 1.19 (stable) is roughly 70 times faster than python 3
+- rust is roughly 70 times faster than python
-- rust 1.19 (stable) is roughly 40 times faster than node 6.11
+- rust is roughly 40 times faster than node
-- rust 1.19 (stable) is roughly 5% faster than c++14 with gcc 7
+- rust is roughly 5% faster than gcc/c++

-- c++14 with gcc 7 is roughly 10% faster than c++14 with llvm 4
+- gcc/c++ is roughly 10% faster than llvm/c++
-- c++14 had no noticeable performance change from c++11
+- c++14 compiler flag had no noticeable performance change from c++11
 - python2 is roughly 5% faster than python3

 ### Comments